Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

 * problem_type: The kind of problem that determines the model/s to use.
 Valid values are: ``classification``, ``regression``.
-* metrics_folder: Folder in which all execution results will be stored, which will contain the id of their execution in order to differentiate them.

 .. code:: yaml

    global:
        problem_type:
-       metrics_folder:

 Afterwards, the steps configuration is provided, which is detailed below.